thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ### Exercise

-Take a few moments to diagram how server-side web applications store and retrieve data using a relational database system.
+Take a few moments to diagram how server-side web applications manage information using a relational database system.

 Once you've finished, turn to a neighbor and explain how information flows throw the two systems.
-Then, explain how information stays at rest when the two systems are turned off.
+Then, explain how information stays at rest when either of the two systems are turned off.

 ## What's a relational database system?